Affine connections on complex manifolds of algebraic dimension zero: Holomorphic geometry in algebraic dimension zero

+for any constant \(c \in \C{}\).
+But this then determines \(w=z^{q-1}\) up to projective transformation.
+So near each smooth point of the characteristic variety, there is a ``multivalued quotient projective connection''.
+At order \(q+1\) and higher, the formal automorphisms of the structure have Taylor coefficients determined by lower order Taylor coefficients, local rigidity.

+At an arbitrary point, the equations on Taylor coefficients of a formal local biholomorphism which force it to be an automorphism of our vector fields up to a given order are linear in highest derivatives.
+Near the generic point of \(S\), these linear equations, at some order, suffice to determine each coefficient as a function of lower order coefficients.
+So these linear equations can only fail to determine coefficients inductively when we sit at some point of \(S\) which lies in a higher codimension stratum.
+But then by Hartogs extension, these equations continue to determine coefficients at those points as well, as the rank of the linear expression in the highest derivatives cannot drop. \end{proof}

+If a toroidal action on compact complex manifold \(M\) has a fixed point then \(M\) is a toric projective variety \cite{Ishida/Karshon:2012}.

+A by-product of Bochner's theorem is the fact that any toroidal action with reductive stabilizer at every point is locally linearizable.
+This is not true for general holomorphic $\mathbb{C}^n$-actions with an open dense orbit.
+Think of the standard $\mathbb{C}^n$-action by translations on $P^n(\mathbb{C})$ in the neighborhood of points situated on the divisor at infinity.
+Nevertheless Theorem \ref{theorem:invariance} can be seen as a global linearization result for $\mathbb{C}^n$-actions preserving a holomorphic affine connection and admitting an open dense orbit.

+Let us contrast with non-abelian locally free holomorphic actions admitting an open dense orbit.
+Guillot classified in \cite{Guillot:2007} holomorphic equivariant compactifications of quotients of $SL(2, \mathbb{C})/ \Gamma$, where $\Gamma$ is a discrete subgroup in $SL(2, \mathbb{C})$.
+Unlike toroidal actions, those $SL(2, \mathbb{C})$-actions are nonrigid holomorphic geometric structures of algebraic type; they are rigid only on the open dense orbit $U$ of the $SL(2, \mathbb{C})$-action.
+Indeed, here the local symmetries of the $SL(2, \mathbb{C})$-action on $U$ pull-back to $SL(2,\mathbb{C})$ as left-invariant vector fields: they generate right translations in $SL(2, \mathbb{C})$ and generically they do not extend to all of the compactification space.
+The extendability of local symmetries does not hold for those holomorphic geometric structures: they must be nonrigid by a result of Gromov (\cite{DAmbra/Gromov:1991}, p.
+73, 5.15).

 \begin{proposition} Suppose that \(M\) is a compact, connected and simply connected complex manifold of complex dimension \(n\) and of algebraic dimension zero.
-Then \(M\) admits a holomorphic rigid geometric structure if and only if \(M\) admits a toroidal structure.
+Then \(M\) admits a holomorphic rigid geometric structure of algebraic type if and only if \(M\) admits a toroidal structure.
 The toroidal structure is then unique.
 The toroidal group is a cover of the identity component \(G\) of the biholomorphism group of \(M\).
-The toroidal action preserves \emph{all} meromorphic geometric structures on \(M\).
+The toroidal action preserves \emph{all} meromorphic geometric structures of algebraic type on \(M\).